lokapal-xyz/education/content/howtodao/01-dao-design/Defining-DAO-Objectives/Trade-offs.md

 **Example:** A protocol’s DAO might let token holders vote on proposals (decentralized), but a core team executes them (controlled).
 Striking the right balance depends on the DAO’s goals and risk tolerance.

-### **Efficiency vs. Inclusivity**
-- **Efficiency** demands quick decision-making, streamlined governance, and minimal bureaucratic hurdles.
-- **Inclusivity** ensures that a diverse range of stakeholders have a voice, but this can lead to prolonged discussions, voting delays, and governance fatigue.

-**Example:** Some DAOs implement quorum requirements to prevent low-participation votes, while others delegate governance to smaller working groups for efficiency.

 ### **Transparency vs. Privacy**
 - **On-chain governance** offers full transparency, enhancing trust and accountability.
 - **Privacy** is sometimes necessary for security (e.g., protecting sensitive financial strategies) or to prevent governance manipulation.